PyIRoGlass Documentation

 DataFrame containing the oxide mole fraction for

-the glass composition
+the glass chemistry

 density (float): glass density at room temperature and pressure